Santiag0Herrera/pokeChallengeLink/README.md

 ## Description
-This is a quick challenge in which I show my skills developing a functinal and resposive little react project which has as reusable components as it cans.
+This is a quick challenge in which I show my skills developing a functional and resposive React project, which has as many reusable components as possible.
 This project was made by Santiago Herrera 04/26/2023 as part of an interview with REDLINK.
 ## Technologies used
 * Node
 * React